Top 19 Ruby gems you can’t miss in 2019

-Bearing in mind that you are here and reading this post, I presume you are no stranger to the world of Ruby-on-Rails and know the term “gem” pretty well.
+Bearing in mind that you are here and reading this post, I presume you are no stranger to the world of Ruby on Rails and know the term “gem” pretty well.
 If, for some reason you need a reminder, just check our Ruby Gem Guide, containing the list of our favorite gems from 2015.
 But life goes on, and the universe of Ruby has welcomed several valuable additions, while seeing other gems go.
-This is why I decided to ask the Prograils developers about their top Ruby gems they have been using in 2018.
+This is why I decided to ask the Prograils developers about the best Ruby gems they have been using in 2019.
 What are they and what kind of magic do they do?
 Let us see!

 A gem enabling fast insertion of bulks of records.